jangjunseo05/bp-estimation/README.md

 # Non-invasive Blood Pressure Estimation via Multi-modal Signal Synchronization

+Further details regarding this project are available in the attached Presentation file!
+&nbsp;<br>

 ## 📌 Project Overview
 Developed an end-to-end pipeline to estimate Systolic (SBP) and Diastolic (DBP) blood pressure using **Time Series Transformer (TST)** on the vitalDB dataset.